eXsoR65/HA-K3S-MetalLB-Traefik2-Guide/README.md

-## K3S Cluster Setup with Etcd embedded DB
+## K3S Cluster Setup with etcd embedded DB
-Setting up a HA K3S Cluster with emmended etcd DB, Rancher, metallb and traefik2
+Setting up a HA K3S Cluster with embedded etcd DB, Rancher, metallb and traefik2

+### I have to give credit to **TechnoTim** https://github.com/techno-tim
+(This is based on his guide but I added the etcd embedded database instead of an external Database)

 ----